dorukalkan/dorukalkan.github.io/projects/hotel_revenue_analysis.md

 ### 2. Data preparation

 I started by creating a database in MySQL and importing the CSV files.
-Since the dataset consisted multiple files, I used the following query to create a CTE and combine them:
+Since the dataset consisted of multiple files, I used the following query to create a CTE and combine them:

 ````SQL
 USE `hotel_db`;